 While the asset is our primary security, the borrower is still a critical piece of the puzzle.
 A good borrower can execute a project efficiently and get our capital back to us quickly.
 A bad borrower can cause delays, cost overruns, and headaches.
 That’s why we prioritize working with experienced, well-capitalized house flippers who have a proven track record of success.

 We look at a borrower’s experience, financial situation, and their team.
-Have they completed similar projects before?
+We also run a soft credit pull on every borrower — not because we’re underwriting based on credit scores, but because it helps us weed out borrowers with serious financial red flags that could signal problems down the line.
+Beyond that: have they completed similar projects before?
 Do they have the cash reserves to handle unexpected issues?
 Do they have a reliable team of contractors?
 We want to see a borrower who treats their projects like a business, not a hobby.
 A professional borrower understands the importance of speed and execution.
 The faster they can complete the renovation and sell the property, the faster our capital is returned and can be redeployed into the next profitable loan.
-This focus on borrower quality is why we have been able to originate over $3 million in loans across 25+ projects with a smooth operational track record.
+This focus on borrower quality is why we have been able to originate over $4 million in loans across 25+ projects with a smooth operational track record.

 Step 4: Structuring the Loan for Success